openfga/openfga/docs/authzen/README.md

 **Decision:** `ActionSearch` is implemented by:
 1. Retrieving all relations defined for the resource type from the authorization model
-2. Performing a `Check` call for each relation to determine if the subject has access
+2. Performing a `BatchCheck` call for all relations to determine if the subject has access
 3. Returning only the permitted relations as "actions"

 **Tradeoffs:**
-- **Performance**: This requires N `Check` calls where N is the number of relations on the resource type.
-For types with many relations, this can be expensive.
+- **Performance**: This uses a single `BatchCheck` call for all relations on the resource type, which is more efficient than individual checks.
 - **Consistency**: All checks use the same authorization model version to ensure consistent results.
-- **Pagination**: Actions are sorted alphabetically and paginated in-memory.
+- **Ordering**: Actions are sorted alphabetically for consistent response ordering.

 ### Evaluations Semantic Options